remcohaszing/pywakeonlan/README.rst

     optional arguments:
       -h, --help   show this help message and exit
-      -i ip        The ip address of the host to send the magic packet to.
-                   (default 255.255.255.255)
-      -p port      The port of the host to send the magic packet to (default 9)
+      -i ip        The ip address of the host to send the magic packet to. (default 255.255.255.255) -p port      The port of the host to send the magic packet to. (default 9)

 ************